erichamion/js-email-address-validator/README.md

 #### Notes for RFC 5321 compatibility
 - Does not allow comments. (already an option)
-- If the local part has a quoted string, the quoted string must comprise the entire local part.
+- If the local part has a quoted string, the quoted string must comprise the entire local part. (already an option)
 - Unclear about backslash escapes in the local part.
 The definition only shows quoted-pair as part of quoted-string, but the text implies it can occur elsewhere. (already an option)
 - Only ASCII graphic characters and space can be backslash escaped.
 Other whitespace or control characters, including newline, are not allowed. (could be added)
 - Only ASCII graphic characters and space can be in a quoted string.
 Other whitespace or control characters, including newline are not allowed. (could be added)